TECHTechnology Tips

 That said, choosing a colocation service provider, moving your equipment into their facility, and

 running the same costs a lot of time and money.
-If you make the wrong move, the cost of
+If you make the wrong move,

 moving out can exceed the cost of choosing a service provider.